josafatburmeister/BirdSongIdentification/README.md

 (3) A label file in CSV format must be placed under the path `/data/test/audio.csv`.
 This label file must have the format shown in Table 2.

 To facilitate the implementation of custom downloaders, we provide a `Downloader` class in the `downloader` module.
 This class implements several helper functions and can be used as base class for custom downloaders.
-The constructor of the Downloader class takes a `PathManager` object as an argument.
-The PathManager object has to be must be initialized with the path of the directory where the dataset is to be created.
-In the above example, the PathManager would be initialized with the `/data` directory.
+The constructor of the Downloader class takes a `FileManager` object as an argument.
+The FileManager object has to be must be initialized with the path of the directory where the dataset is to be created.
+In the above example, the FileManager would be initialized with the `/data` directory.

 By deriving custom downloader classes from the Downloader class, the following utility functions can be used:

 (1) The Downloader class provides a method `save_categories_file(categories)`.
 This method takes a list of class names and creates a `categories.txt` file from it.

-(2) Within the Downloader class, the PathManager object can be accessed using `self.path`.
-The PathManager provides several methods that facilitate the handling and manipulation of file paths.
+(2) Within the Downloader class, the FileManager object can be accessed using `self.path`.
+The FileManager provides several methods that facilitate the handling and manipulation of file paths.
 For example, `self.path.data_folder(<dataset name>, "audio")` can be used to obtain the absolute path of the directory where the audio files must be placed.

 (3) The Downloader class implements a method `save_label_file(labels, dataset_name)`.
 This method takes a Pandas dataframe and creates a label file from it.
 The provided dataframe must contain at least the columns "id", "file_path", "label", "start", "end".